History of rugby union matches between Fiji and Wales

+Fiji and Wales first met in an international rugby union match in 1964.

-Wales and Fiji have played each other at rugby union since 1985, when Wales won the inaugural game 40-3.
-Since then they have played each other on eleven other occasions, including four times at the Rugby World Cup – in 2007, 2011, 2015 and 2019; they are also scheduled to meet in the 2023 Rugby World Cup.
-Wales have won 10 out of the 12 matches played, with Fiji winning one of the remaining two, and one draw.
+They have played each other at five consecutive Rugby World Cups – in 2007, 2011, 2015, 2019 and the 2023 Rugby World Cup.
+Wales have won 12 of the 15 matches played, with Fiji winning two, and one draw.
 Fiji's win saw them qualify for the quarter-finals of the 2007 World Cup ahead of Wales, the last time Wales failed to qualify for the knockout stage of the competition.

 Summary

 Note: Summary below reflects test results by both teams.

 Overall

 Records

 Note: Date shown in brackets indicates when the record was or last set.

 Results

-XV Results
+XV results

 Below are a list of matches that Fiji has awarded matches test match status by virtue of awarding caps, but Wales did not award caps.